open-source-flash/open-source-flash/README.md

 Open sourcing Flash and the Shockwave spec would be a good solution to keep Flash and Shockwave projects alive safely for archive reasons.
 Don't know how, but that's the beauty of open source: you never know what will come up after you go open source!
 There might be a way to convert swf/fla/drc/dir to HTML5/canvas/webgl/webassembly, or some might write a standalone player for it.
 Another possibility would be to have a separate browser. __We're not saying Flash and Shockwave player should be preserved as is.__

-We understand that there are licenced components you can not release.
+We understand that there can be licensed components you might not be able to release.
 Simply leave them out with a note explaining what was removed.
 We will either bypass them, or replace them with open source alternatives.

 __Star this repository to sign the petition.__ Pull requests are also welcome.
 Add cool Flash and Shockwave links here and reasons to open source Flash and Shockwave.